ahmedssabir/Textual-Visual-Semantic-Dataset-for-Text-Spotting/README.md

 # Textual Visual Semantic Dataset for Text Spotting
 <!---Visual Re-ranking with Natural Language Understanding for Text Spotting -->

-This dataset has been used in this paper:
+This dataset has been used in these papers:

 Visual Re-ranking with Natural Language Understanding for Text Spotting https://arxiv.org/pdf/1810.12738.pdf `Updates Coming Soon`